Stranger Things, season 5

 Graphic violence

-This episode contains various bloody, violent scenes, with some scenes depicting blood splatter and people being killed.
-It often places teenage and child characters in danger from monsters.
+This season contains various bloody, violent scenes, with some scenes depicting blood splatter and people being killed.
+The series often places teenage and child characters in danger from monsters.

 Some of the strongest moments of violence include: